Because some things just can’t be answered by Alexa, Google or Siri…

 What’s your average daily cell phone usage?

 A friend and I recently took a hike (with her 6 month old baby in tow 🙂 and we always have great, inspiring, insightful conversations.
 My friend had recently heard a sermon where the pastor spoke about the detriments of self phone over use and addition.
 Her biggest take-away from the sermon was when he suggested we ask ourselves “why” before we decide to post.
-It’s one of those questions that may require deeper digging and brutal honesty.
+It’s one of those questions that may require deeper digging and brutal honesty with ourselves.

 Your honesty answer may surprise you.

 Cell phone addiction is not a healthy habit.
 Like GMO foods, pesticides and chemicals in our skin care, our bodies were not intended for all this EMF (electromagnetic field) exposure.
 Our brains, eyes, and even posture is being negatively effected not to mention the negative effects on relationships and psychological health.

 Addiction to alcohol, cigarettes, certain foods and even “healthy habits” like exercise all have one thing in common – They are pleasurable at the moment, but can have a negative effect on relationships and overall health.
 Cell phone addiction is no different.